autonomical1/ObsidianBackup/AP Physics 1/Readings/Chapter 7.md

 # 7-2
 - W = Fd
-	- W = work done on an object by a constant force
+	- W = work done on an object by a constant force *F*